Stackclash/5e-vault/5. Mechanics/Bestiary/Aberration/Intellect Devourer.md

     \ at least one point of Intelligence."
   "name": "Devour Intellect"
 - "desc": "The intellect devourer initiates an Intelligence contest with an [[/5.
 Mechanics/Rules/Conditions.md#incapacitated|incapacitated]]\
-    \ humanoid within 5 feet of it that isn't protected by [protection from evil and\
+    \ humanoid within 5 feet of it that isn't protected by [[5.
+Mechanics/Spells/Protection From Evil And Good.md|protection from evil and\
-    \ good](compendium/spells/protection-from-evil-and-good.md).
+    \ good]].
 If it wins the contest,\
     \ the intellect devourer magically consumes the target's brain, teleports into\
     \ the target's skull, and takes control of the target's body.
 While inside a creature,\
     \ the intellect devourer has total cover against attacks and other effects originating\